Get

 Orijen is a premium pet food brand that was founded in Canada in 1985 as a small pet food business.
 The brand is now known worldwide and is sold in 70 countries.
 They have manufacturing plants in Canada and Kentucky that fall under the parent company, Champion Pet Foods.

 The goal of Orijen is to get back to its natural origin and produce dog food that is as close to a wolf’s diet as possible.
-The first five ingredients in Orijen dog food are always derived directly from raw or fresh animal protein sources including meat, organ, and eggs.
+The first five ingredients in Orijen dog food are always derived directly from raw or fresh animal protein sources including meat, organs, and eggs.

 Orijen makes dry kibble, canned food, freeze-dried food, and treats.
 Orijen’s main focus has always been geared toward a grain-free diet but they recently launched an Amazing Grains line following the ongoing FDA investigation into the link between many grain-free foods and heart disease in dogs.